 You can see how these markings make the scriptures come to life!

-After you have gone through your passage and marked these words and phrases, this next step is important – and fun!
+After you have gone through your passage with this simple Bible marking system, this next step is important – and fun!
 Asking yourself the 5 W’s and H questions (who, what, when, where, why, and how) make a list of everything you learn from each person and keyword.
 You have theses words marked in the text it is very easy to spot each reference.

-Looking at the image again, let’s make a list of everything we learn about the Corinthians.
+Looking at the image again, let’s make a list of everything we learn about the Corinthians (marked with an orange ‘R’).

 - They have been sanctified in Jesus